VALVERDE DEL CAMINO

 Monday-Saturday, 10:00-11:30hrs and 17:00-21:00hrs

 Tel: 959 55 00 36

 Conjunto Dolménico Los Gabrieles

 One of the most important monumental ensembles of megalithic art in the region, which are also in a good state of conservation.
 They were discovered by José Maria Luzón in 1966, although they were not studied until 1974.
 It is made up of seven dolmens distributed in two groups differentiated by their morphological characteristics and location, and it is possible that they respond to different chronological moments.
 Located southeast of Valverde, bounded to the north by the Barranco del Chorrito and to the south by the Huerta del Duque.
 (Location)

 Dique de Campanario

-A stone wall parts the dyke between the end of Beas and Valverde del Camino.
-Initially built for the mine of Campanario, it is extremely deep and between 4 and 5 projections.
-It is at 80% capacity most of the year now that it no longer supplies the town and today is a great natural landscape surrounded by lush vegetation and rich fauna.
+A dyke that runs for 10km southwest of Valverde del Camino in the direction of Beas.
+It was built for the mine of Campanario and now is a pleasant walk by the water course.
+It is extremely deep in place and is 80% full for most of the year now that it no longer supplies the town with water.
+Today is a great natural landscape surrounded by lush vegetation and rich fauna.
 Located 10kms south west of Valverde del Camino.
+(Location)

 Dique de los Silillos

-The mining past of Valverde del Camino has left various infrastructures that have been adapted for the "Vía Verde", a green footpath covering the 36km route of the old mining railway that passed through and on to the coast of Huelva.
+The mining past of Valverde del Camino has left various infrastructures that have been adapted for the "Vía Verde of the Odiel River", a railway footpath covering the 36 km route that follows the former Buitrón mining railway line that passed through Valverde and on down to the coast at San Juan del Puerto.

-Typical dishes of Valverde del Camino should include caldereta and a variety of dishes made with gurumelos (wild cep).
+Typical dishes of Valverde del Camino such as caldereta (meat stew) and a variety of dishes made with gurumelos (wild ceps).
 Sweet pastries dipped in honey such as orejas, rosas or piñonates are also worth a try.